-The 2019 edition saw a panel of internationally renowned fashion experts who sat on the jury of the Prize.
+The 2019 edition saw a panel of internationally renowned fashion experts who sat on the jury of the prize.
 The top finalists presented their collections at the Showroom, during Paris Fashion Week in March 2019.
-Some of the jury members included international fashion influencer Chiara Ferragni, Imran Ahmed – founder and editor at Business of Fashion, Glenda Bailey – the editor in Chief of Harper’s Bazaar US, fashion journalist Derek Blasberg and Burak Cakmak – the Dean at the School of Fashion, Parsons School of Design, London.
+Some of the jury members included international fashion influencer Chiara Ferragni, Imran Ahmed from founder and editor at Business of Fashion, Glenda Bailey from the editor in Chief of Harper’s Bazaar US, fashion journalist Derek Blasberg and Burak Cakmak who is the Dean at the School of Fashion, Parsons School of Design, London.

 While you can read more on these top eight finalists here, what is particularly exciting is that a capsule collection from each of these unique and exceptionally talented designers will soon be available to shop at 24S (24 Sevres) – the ultimate Parisian fashion destination for luxe fashion and exclusive international collaborations.

 24 Sevres will work with each of the designers to launch a capsule collection that imbibes each brand’s core values.
 We love ANREALAGE’s coat that is made from over 500 different fabrics, a stunning pair of bottoms from BETHANY WILLIAMS that is made from recycled materials and plastic waste in a drug rehabilitation centre in Italy – a complete story in itself!
 Duran Lantinkyo’s idea of high-end upcycling is beautifully converted into a coat made with original pieces by Burberry, Koche, Stone Island and a vintage Dior skirt all merged together in suave fashion!

 LVMH has declared September 8th 2019 as the day each of these finalists will present their collections to the jury but in the meantime, we are content with feasting our eyes on the fashion spectacle the designers are cooking up.